7 customer service tips for dealing with angry customers

 Empathy is one of the most important qualities a support agent needs to have.
 Make sure that the customer feels like you not only understand their plight but can relate to their problem.
 70% of buying experiences are based on how the customer feels they are being treated.

-We’ve established that when dealing with an angry customer, it’s important to take the time to make sure they feel like they’re really being heard and empathize with their frustration.
+We’ve established that when dealing with an angry customers, it’s important to take the time to make sure they feel like they’re really being heard and empathize with their frustration.

 But it’s also important to make sure they know that you’re dedicated to solving their problem.